flowsandbots/awesome-automations/n8n/call-to-hubspot-lead/README.md

 When a call comes in, this creates the lead in HubSpot for you.
 Your phone system (3CX, Twilio, or any setup that can fire a webhook on a call) sends the caller's number, n8n looks it up in HubSpot, and either attaches a new deal to the existing contact or creates a fresh contact + deal.
 No more typing callers into the CRM by hand.

-The dedupe matters: a repeat caller doesn't become a duplicate contact, they get a new deal on the record you already have.
+Removing duplicates is important: a repeat caller doesn't become a duplicate contact, they get a new deal on the record you already have.

 ## How it works